Jwakers/overload/README.md

 - **Clerk**: Implement proper role-based access control
 - **Performance**: Use optimistic updates for better UX during workouts
 - **Data Structure**: Design for efficient querying of workout history and progression

+## 📦 Migrations

+### Remove isActive from Splits (2024)

+The `isActive` field has been removed from splits.
+To clean up existing data:

+**Via Convex Dashboard**

+1. Go to your Convex dashboard
+2. Navigate to Functions → `splits:migrateRemoveIsActive`
+3. Run the internal mutation with empty args: `{}`

+The migration will remove the deprecated `isActive` field from all splits.
+After running successfully, you can safely remove the migration code and endpoint.

 ## 📚 Tech Stack